ChemDFM-X Contribution and Architecture

 This is primarily a Method paper with a significant Resource contribution.

 Method: The paper proposes a novel “Cross-modal Dialogue Foundation Model” architecture that aligns five distinct chemical modalities (2D graphs, 3D conformations, images, MS2 spectra, IR spectra) to a single LLM decoder using separate encoders and projection modules.
-It demonstrates state-of-the-art generalist performance through extensive baseline comparisons.
+It establishes strong baseline performance across multiple modalities compared against current generalist models.

 Resource: The paper addresses the scarcity of multimodal chemical data by constructing a 7.6M instruction-tuning dataset.
-This dataset is largely synthesized from seed SMILES strings using approximate calculations (MMFF94, CFM-ID, Chemprop-IR) and specialist model predictions rather than expensive experimental data.
+This dataset is largely synthesized from seed SMILES strings using approximate calculations (MMFF94, CFM-ID, Chemprop-IR) and specialist model predictions.

 The core novelty lies in the “Any-to-Text” alignment strategy via synthetic data scaling:

-Synthetic Data Generation Pipeline: Instead of relying on scarce parallel multimodal data, the authors generated a 7.6M sample dataset by starting with 1.3M seed SMILES and using “approximate calculations” to generate missing modalities:
+Synthetic Data Generation Pipeline: The authors generated a 7.6M sample dataset by starting with 1.3M seed SMILES and using “approximate calculations” to generate missing modalities:

 - 3D conformations via MMFF94 force field optimization